Import Terraform Configuration

 host system's port 8080.
 You will import this container in this tutorial.

-Verify that the container is running with docker ps
+to verify that the container is running.

 Visit the address 0.0.0.0:8080